 - Review regularly

-1. Ensure the system is pin or password based
+1. Ensure the system is pin or password protected

 However, it is essential that at least a single password be used to prevent unauthorised access.
 This should be coupled with log-off buttons which ensure that the information cannot be accessed once a user has finished with it.
 Your intranet software should also automatically log people off if the system is left inactive for a certain period of time.